petermchale/llm-powered-applications/README.md

-[LangChain framework](https://python.langchain.com/docs/get_started/quickstart.html) is a leading framework for orchestrating the interaction between users and Large Language Models (LLMs).
+[LangChain](https://python.langchain.com/docs/get_started/quickstart.html) is a leading framework for orchestrating the interaction between users and Large Language Models (LLMs).

 This is a collection of jupyter notebooks that highlight how LangChain